Scott-Vogelius element and iterated penalty method for inhomogeneous Dirichlet boundary conditions: The Scott--Vogelius element

 \subsection{Numerical experiments for Scott--Vogelius method}

 We now present some numerical tests in 2D performed with the legacy version \texttt{2019.2.0.dev0} of FEniCS~\cite{AlnaesBlechtaHakeEtAl2015,LoggMardalWells2012}.
 For the solution of linear systems the solver mumps~\cite{Amestoy2001} is used and the plots are produced using matplotlib~\cite{Hunter2007}.
+The full code is available at Zenodo~\cite{zenodo}.